Gushue wins first game with Bottcher at Pan Continental | TSN

 Gushue is chasing a third straight gold medal in this event but is doing so with a different team.
 Brendan Bottcher has replaced E.J.
 Harnden at second.

 Vice-skip Mark Nichols and lead Geoff Walker round out the squad, with Adam Casey as the alternate.
-Bottcher finished the game at 82 per cent.
+Bottcher finished his opening game at 82 per cent and followed up in the evening draw with a 100 per cent score.

 Both Gushue and Walker were 100 per cent while Nichols was at 86 per cent.